weyob/honors-portfolio/README.md

 - I'm struggling to properly format the pic of UW on my home page.
 It keeps running off the right side of the page.
 I think the image width is bigger than the width of the page
     - I've tried reducing the width
         - This resulted in the picture fitting on the page, but not taking up the width of the page
+    - I solved this problem by setting the picture's max-width to 100%

 # Takeaways